webix-hub/docs/data/api/refs/ui.spreadsheet.md

 {{api
-- api/ui.spreadsheet_onafterselect_event.md -
+- api/ui.spreadsheet_onafterselect_event.md - fires after a cell has been selected
-- api/ui.spreadsheet_onbeforespan_event.md -
+- api/ui.spreadsheet_onbeforespan_event.md - fires before cells' are merged
-- api/ui.spreadsheet_onbeforesplit_event.md -
+- api/ui.spreadsheet_onbeforesplit_event.md - fires before merged cells are splitted
 - api/link/ui.spreadsheet_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/ui.spreadsheet_oncellchange_event.md -
+- api/ui.spreadsheet_oncellchange_event.md - fires when a cell is changed
-- api/ui.spreadsheet_oncomponentinit_event.md -
+- api/ui.spreadsheet_oncomponentinit_event.md - fires when the views that compose spreadsheet are initialized
-- api/ui.spreadsheet_ondataparse_event.md -
+- api/ui.spreadsheet_ondataparse_event.md - fires when data parsing is started
-- api/ui.spreadsheet_ondataserialize_event.md -
+- api/ui.spreadsheet_ondataserialize_event.md - fires when serialization of data is stared
 - api/link/ui.spreadsheet_ondestruct_event.md - occurs when component destroyed
-- api/ui.spreadsheet_onreset_event.md -
+- api/ui.spreadsheet_onreset_event.md - fires when the sizes of the spreadsheet were reset }}
-}}